LingmoOS/NextOS/package/mender/readme.txt

-Mender uses TLS to communicate with the management server, and if you use a CA-signed certificate on the server, you must include BR2_PACKAGE_CA_CERTIFICATES in your configuration to authenticate TLS connections.
+Mender uses TLS to communicate with the management server, and if you use a CA-signed certificate on the server, you must include LINGMO_PACKAGE_CA_CERTIFICATES in your configuration to authenticate TLS connections.